Lochzin/Sprite-Render-Tool-Wiki/docs/_build/html/_sources/en/FAQ.md.txt

 - Studio / Commercial: up to 5 users per license (extendable on request).
 For precise details and edge cases, refer to the official license text.

+---

+## Support and Community

+**Q: Where can I get help or discuss the add-on with other users?**
+**A:** You can:
+- Join the community discussions: [GitHub Discussions](https://github.com/Lochzin/Sprite-Render-Tool-Wiki/discussions)
+- Ask questions, share tips, and connect with other users

+**Q: How do I report a bug or issue?**
+**A:** If you encounter a bug or have a technical issue:
+- Open an issue on GitHub: [Report a Bug](https://github.com/Lochzin/Sprite-Render-Tool-Wiki/issues)
+- Please include details about your Blender version, what you were trying to do, and any error messages